swordfatih/BRillant/README.md

 Users are shown the list of active services.
 They can chose one and directly start using them.

-## Service class standards
+## BRi Standard
-Services are following the BRi standard, here are all the conditions.
+Services must follow the BRi standard in order to be added to the platform, here are all the conditions.

 * extend bri.ServiceClient
 * not abstract